 Whilst the Centre can host multiple Visiting Scholars in any year, we are generally only able to support one Visiting Fellow during the same period.

 All academic visitors are given access to research facilities, including libraries, and (if available) a desk in the Centre.
-We do all we can do welcome Scholars and Fellows into the Centre's research community and invite them to attend as many academic and cultural events as they wish both at and beyond the Centre.
+We do all we can to welcome Scholars and Fellows into the Centre's research community and invite them to attend as many academic and cultural events as they wish both at and beyond the Centre.

-Applications or nominations in either category are considered by the Centre's Management Committee and decisions made strictly on academic merit.
+Applications or nominations in either category are considered by the Centre's Management Committee and decisions are made strictly on academic merit.